HackYourFuture/Node.js/week3/LESSONPLAN.md

 **Examples**

-express.json() - parses the body of type application/json a request and makes it available as a javascript object body-parser    - parses the body of type form-data and makes it available as javascript object
+* express.json() - parses the body of request with type application/json and makes it available as a javascript object
+* body-parser    - parses the body of request with type form-data and makes it available as javascript object

 ### Consuming web APIs

 **Explain**

-https://cloud.netlifyusercontent.com/assets/344dbf88-fdf9-42bb-adb4-46f01eedd629/27f810ea-2722-455a-9a0d-bb5b54c28393/api-based-platforms-api-diagram.png
+Traditional server architecture one client one server that does anything: https://cloud.netlifyusercontent.com/assets/344dbf88-fdf9-42bb-adb4-46f01eedd629/27f810ea-2722-455a-9a0d-bb5b54c28393/api-based-platforms-api-diagram.png

 https://cdn.darknet.org.uk/wp-content/uploads/2018/08/HTTP-Security-Considerations-An-Introduction-To-HTTP-Basics.png

-https://www.notion.so/gajduk/Hosting-b4025782198b494ba6bd053953c8933b#f8f31bc004ab46199639d914daad79fe
+In reality the server does not do everything on its own.
+Instead it uses services from other servers https://www.notion.so/gajduk/Hosting-b4025782198b494ba6bd053953c8933b#f8f31bc004ab46199639d914daad79fe

-Why do we need server-server communication (reuse, separation-of-concerns)
+Why do we need server-server communication?
+* reuse - we do not want to write new code if someone has already done that in the past and we can just use it
+* separation-of-concerns - especially in big organizations like netflix etc

 **Examples**